drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 The overall goal is to implement the HTTP and MQTT APIs of Hono for the authenticated device and gateway operation.
 Currently, we do not target compatibility with the unauthenticated operations.

-As both MQTT and HTTP APIs differ from our own, we will spin up dedicated Hono compatible endpoints.
+As both MQTT and HTTP APIs differ from our own, we will spin up dedicated, Hono compatible endpoints.
 So we do not clash in any way with our own API.

 ### Data / Events